 But what's a heat pump, and how do they work?
 We break it down.

-What is a heat pump?
+What's a heat pump?

-A significant underlying benefit of a heat pump is that they can also pump heat out of your home, like an air conditioner, meaning they can maintain a comfortable temperature in your home year round.
+A significant underlying benefit of a heat pump is that they can also pump heat out of your home, just like an air conditioner, meaning they can maintain a comfortable temperature in your home year round.